Regression with I-priors: Introduction

 If the dimension of $\cF$ is high compared to $n$, the maximum likelihood (ML) estimator of $f$ is typically of little use, for example, it may interpolate the data.
 Only one generally applicable and `automatic' (i.e., requiring no additional user choices) estimation method for $f$ in~(\ref{regr}) subject to~(\ref{err}) and~(\ref{rk}) appears to have been described in the literature, namely {\em Tikhonov regularization}.
 The Tikhonov regularizer can be defined as the minimizer of the function from $\cF$ to $\mR$ defined by the mapping

 where $\lambda>0$ is a scale (or smoothness) parameter (usually estimated using cross-validation), $f_0$ is a prior `best guess' of $f$, and the first term on the right hand side is minus two times the log-likelihood of $f$ up to a constant.
-The Tikhonov regularizer is well known to have a Bayesian interpretation, namely as the posterior mean of $f$ when the prior is a Gaussian with mean $f_0$ and covariance kernel $\lambda h$.

-Although at first sight Tikhonov regularization seems intuitively reasonable, it has the well-known drawback that it may undersmooth every true regression function in $\cF$ in the sense we explain now.
-In the Bayesian interpretation of regularization, for infinite dimensional $\cF$, the prior probability of $\cF$ is well known to be zero (e.g., \citeNP{lifshits12}, Section~4.1).
-Undersmoothing can be said to occur if the prior function paths are, with probability one, rougher than those in $\cF$.
-This happens, for example, if $\cF$ is a (centered) Brownian motion RKHS, in which case the prior sample paths have regularity 0.5, while the functions in the RKHS have regularity at least 1 (see Figure~\ref{fig-pathsreg} for an illustration and Section~\ref{sec-reg} for more details).
-As the simulations in Section~\ref{sec-sim} show, undersmoothing can adversely affect estimation of functions in $\cF$.
-In fact, \citeA{cp16} showed that under some conditions the Tikhonov regularizer is effectively inadmissible for the problem under consideration.

-In this paper we will consider the RKHS whose reproducing kernel is the Fisher information, and we denote the corresponding norm by $\norm{\cdot}_{\cF_n}$.
-The quantity $\norm{f}_{\cF_n}^2$ is the Cram{\'e}r-Rao lower bound for $\var\big(\frac12\norm{\hat f}_\cF\big)$, and hence $\norm{f}_{\cF_n}$ can be interpreted as the difficulty of estimating $\norm{f}_\cF$.
-Broadly speaking, if the errors are iid, estimating the norm of rough functions will be difficult and the norm of smooth functions easy, i.e., given a fixed $\norm{f}_\cF$, $\norm{f}_{\cF_n}$ will be relatively big if $f$ is rough and relatively small if $f$ is smooth.
+However, \citet{cp19} showed that the Tikhonov regularizer is essentially inadmissible with respect to squared error loss if $\cF$ is infinite dimensional.

-A good approach to estimating $f$ in~(\ref{regr}) subject to~(\ref{err}) and~(\ref{rk}) seems to be a Bayesian or empirical Bayesian one, and in view of this we propose a proper prior for $f$, called I-prior, where the `I' refers to (Fisher) information.
-We define the I-prior as a prior maximizing entropy relative to volume measure induced by $\norm{\cdot}_{\cF_n}$ and subject to the constraint that $\norm{f-f_0}_{\cF_n}$ is constant, where as above $f_0\in\cF$ is a `best guess' of $f$ (see Section~\ref{sec-iprior} and Appendix~\ref{app-fish}).
-Following \citeA{jaynes03} the I-prior can thus be thought of as `least informative'.
-The contours of the I-prior density consist of functions whose norm is equally difficult to estimate in the aforementioned sense.
+To overcome this problem, it seems reasonable to use a Bayes or empirical Bayes approach, assigning a prior to $f$ whose support is a subset of $\cF$: Wald's complete class theorem then ensures admissibility.
+In this paper we propose a novel objective prior for $f$, where by `objective' we mean automatically generated without further user input after the model has been chosen.
+Our prior is called {\em I-prior}, where the `I' refers to (Fisher) information, and is defined as a maximizer of entropy subject to a suitable constraint based on the Fisher information.
+Following \citet{jaynes03} the I-prior can thus be thought of as `least informative'.
 For the present problem the I-prior is Gaussian, with prior mean $f_0$, and covariance kernel proportional to the Fisher information on $f$.
 Under the I-prior, $f$ has the simple representation